 I have monitored my network for the past 15 years with an on-premise solution from PRTG.
 When we moved into our new main office I placed a 55-inch tv with a Grafana dashboard linked to PRTG for a nice network status overview.
-But as we are scaling down on our servers in the datacenter, I wanted to see if those Cloud Based Network Monitoring solutions can take over our local PRTG solution.
+But as we are scaling down on our servers in the data center, I wanted to see if those Cloud Based Network Monitoring solutions can take over our local PRTG solution.

-On-premise vs Cloud Based monitoring tools
+On-premise vs Cloud Based Server Monitoring tools

 So the first thing we want to know if there are any restrictions or limitations with a hosted monitoring solution.
 All available cloud based monitoring solutions are working with an agent or remote probe, so there is no difference in what you can monitor.
 Even with the hosted PRTG solution you still can create custom sensors (like PowerShell or VBScript).

 The number of sensors you can monitor is one of the big, maybe the only, real difference.
 The cloud based monitoring solutions range between the 1000 and 5000 sensors, where with an on-premise solution you can monitor an unlimited amount of sensors.
 The only limit with on-premise is the size of your cluster.

 One of the drawbacks of cloud based network monitoring solutions is the security.
 The data of your IT infrastructure is stored in the cloud, which could be a security risk.
 If there is a breach at the hostings provider’s system, your data can be compromised.
 But the security of cloud applications is most of the time pretty good or even better then you can do your self in a small business environment.